Lavender

 Traditional Usage

-Lavender’s traditional uses span centuries and cultures, making it one of the most versatile herbs in natural wellness.
+Traditional uses span centuries and cultures, making lavender one of the most versatile herbs in natural wellness.

 Common traditional uses include: